cloudfoundry/app-autoscaler/src/acceptance/README.md

 * `service_name` (required): The name of the registered auto-scaler service, use `cf marketplace` to determine the name.
 * `api_url` (required): The url of the API service of the auto-scaler
+* `report_interval` (required): How frequently metrics are collected.
+This value must match the value configured in your deployment.

 * `api` (required): Cloud Controller API endpoint.
 * `admin_user` (required): Name of a user in your CF instance with admin credentials.
 This admin user must have the `doppler.firehose` scope if running the `logging` firehose tests.